auth0/docs/articles/user-profile/customdb.md

 description: How to update user profiles when using your own database as an identity provider.
 toc: true
 topics:
   - updating-users
   - user-management
   - users
   - custom-database
+contentType:
+  - concept
+  - how-to
 ---

 # Update Users Using Your Database